googlefonts/fontra-docs/_introduction/introduction.md

 Fontra is an open-source, browser-based, cross-platform, variable-first font editor.
 {: .lead }

-Fontra extends the boudaries of what current font editors can do.
+Fontra extends the boundaries of what current font editors can do.
 Originally developed to make the design and production of large <abr title="fonts with a large range of Chinese / Japanese / Korean characters">CJK fonts</abr> more efficient, Fontra provides deeper integration of variable font technology and improved usability of variable components as design elements.

 <div class="__video-responsive">
 <iframe title="vimeo-player" src="https://player.vimeo.com/video/827522961?h=3b3c478228" frameborder="0" allowfullscreen=""></iframe>